Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 Although this is usually tiny, the GW strain is enhanced by the occupation number of the two levels, which grow exponentially through superradiance.
 Also in this case the signal is monochromatic.
-For the dominant transition, the typical frequency is
+For the dominant transition of a scalar field, the typical frequency is

-which falls in the sensitivity bands of advanced ground-based detectors for an axion with mass about $10^{-11}{\rm eV}$ around a stellar-mass BH with $M\sim 5M_\odot$, whereas it falls within eLISA milliHerz band for an axion with mass about $10^{-15}{\rm eV}$ around a supermassive BH with $M\sim 10^5 M_\odot$.
-The number of axion transition events for aLIGO/aVirgo as estimated in Ref.~\cite{Arvanitaki:2014wva} is shown in Fig.~\ref{fig:GW_trans}.
+which falls in the sensitivity bands of advanced ground-based detectors for a boson with mass about $10^{-11}{\rm eV}$ around a stellar-mass BH with $M\sim 5M_\odot$, whereas it falls within LISA milliHerz band for a boson with mass about $10^{-15}{\rm eV}$ around a supermassive BH with $M\sim 10^5 M_\odot$.
+The number of transition events for aLIGO/aVirgo as estimated in Ref.~\cite{Arvanitaki:2014wva} for a massive scalar field is shown in Fig.~\ref{fig:GW_trans}.
 For space-based detectors, the peak of sensitivity falls in the range of intermediate-mass BHs, for which precise mass distributions are lacking.
-This affects the event estimates, but it is promising that the reach radius for axion transition signals of a eLISA-like detector would extend up to hundred megaparsec~\cite{Arvanitaki:2014wva}.
+This affects the event estimates, but it is promising that the reach radius for transition signals of a LISA-like detector would extend up to hundred megaparsec~\cite{Arvanitaki:2014wva}.

-\paragraph{GW bursts from bosenova explosions} When nonlinear terms are taken into account, novel effects in the scalar condensate might arise.
-For example, axion-like fields described by the sine-Gordon potential~\eqref{axion_pot} would collapse when the mass of the axion cloud $M_S\approx 1600(f_a/m_{\rm P})^2 M$, with $m_{\rm P}$ being the Planck mass~\cite{Yoshino:2012kn,Kodama:2011zc}.
-This process was dubbed ``bosenova'' in analogy with a similar phenomenon occurring in condensed-matter systems.
-For sufficiently strong self-interactions ($f_a\ll m_{\rm P}$) this can happen during the superradiant growth and before extracting all the BH spin as allowed by the superradiant condition.
-For example, if $f_a$ corresponds to the GUT scale, $f_a\approx 10^{16}{\rm GeV}$, the bosenova occurs when $M_S\gtrsim 0.16 M$.
-As shown in the evolutions presented Sec.~\ref{sec:evolution}, the scalar cloud can typically attain such fraction of the BH mass under conservative assumptions (cf. Fig.~\ref{fig:evolution} and Ref.~\cite{Brito:2014wla}), and therefore the effects of bosenovae can have interesting phenomenological applications.
+\paragraph{Stochastic GW background} In addition to GW events that can be detected as individual sources, one expects the existence of an even larger number of sources too faint to be detected individually.
+The incoherent superposition of all these sources produces a stochastic GW background that was first computed in~\cite{Brito:2017wnc,Brito:2017zvb} for the GW signal emitted by scalar annihilations.
+The background can be characterized by its (dimensionless) energy spectrum

+where $\rho_{\rm gw}$ is the background's energy density, $f$ the GW frequency measured at the detector and $\rho_c$ the critical density of the Universe at the present time.
+The predicted stochastic background is shown in Fig.~\ref{fig:background}.
+The maximum frequency of the background is determined by the boson mass, whereas its amplitude is mostly determined by the astrophysical population of BHs.
+For the most optimistic astrophysical models, LIGO could detect or rule out scalar masses in the range $2\times 10^{-13}\,{\rm eV} \lesssim m_S \lesssim 10^{-12}\,{\rm eV}$ whereas LISA would be sensitive to scalar masses in the range $5\times 10^{-19}\,{\rm eV}\lesssim m_S \lesssim 5\times 10^{-16}\,{\rm eV}$, and similar ranges should apply for vector and tensor fields.